alexqguo/pizza-box-game/README.md

   * Players can join, but as a spectator player type
   * Game will not include spectators when deciding whose turn it is
   * Spectators can be shown in the player indicator as "Spectators: Player, Other Player, etc."
-  * Spectators can choose to join the game for real
+  * Spectators can choose to join the game for real, if there are less than 8 current players
   * Players who are inactive can become spectators
+  * Players can go from active to spectator
 * Pick a preset of rules to start your game
   * Possibly remove initial spaces, or have different loadouts/presets
 * Tell people how to actually play the game.
 Needs WAY more instruction